Governance and Board of Directors

 Greg Ross-Sampson – Trustee (Parent Rep)/ Director

-Greg’s daughter Ellie is currently attending sessions at Small Steps.
+Greg’s daughter Ellie used to attend sessions at Small Steps.
 Greg is Director of Operations at the Health and Care Professions Council, a statutory regulator of over 344,000 professionals from 16 health and care professions in the United Kingdom.

 Genesta Luxmoore – Trustee / Director

 I joined Small Steps as a trustee in 2016.
 I have served as a professional trustee and legal adviser for corporate trusts.
 I sit on the Small Steps personnel and premises committees.
 I have two teenage children.
 In my spare time I enjoy dog walking, horse riding and art exhibitions.

 I joined the board of Small Steps in 2018.
 My background is commercially orientated having run my own business for nearly thirty years.
 Prior to that, I worked in the City as an Insurance Broker, having left the University of Exeter with a Combined BA (Hons) degree in Economics and Statistics.
 I sit on the Small Steps Finance and Premises sub committees.
 I am married, with three grown up children.
 My interests include foreign travel and most sports; in particular skiing, sailing and golf.